forestgrape/coronavirus/controlling.md

     Preventing spread opportunities e.g. both indoor and crowded public spaces is important however.

-Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in big buildings, permanent home stay can increase transmission opportunities and no movement at all is often not healthy.
+Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in flats in big buildings (and the majority of people do so in Covid risk countries), permanent home stay can increase transmission opportunities and no movement at all is often not healthy.

 ## Control Measures